1. Do I need to be in class at a specific time?

 6. How much time each week will I need to devote to this workshop?

-7. I will be travelling for part of the workshop, will I miss out at all?
+7. I will be traveling for part of the workshop, will I miss out at all?

 No. You can pick up where you left off when you return.
-Or you can quickly pop in to download the week's content to your computer.
+Or you can quickly pop in to download the day's content to your computer.

 8. I eat a seasonal/local diet, do your recipes accommodate that?

 Yes and no. This workshop is made up of an international community.
-What is seasonal/local in my location simply won't work for the majority of participants.
-I do however offer such a variety of ingredients in the recipes and you may always make simple substitutions based on what is available in your area.
+What is seasonal/local in my location simply won't work for most participants.
+I offer a wide variety of ingredients in the recipes and you may always make simple substitutions based on what is available in your area.
 I do however teach to the importance of a local diet and provide great tools to help participants foster that in their own lives.

 9. What do I need (technologically) to participate?